drjwbaker/bitcurator-workflow/documents/2016-06-13_digitalmedia-processingworkflow-v02a.md

 - Investigate private shared network for deposit of outputs.
 - Investigate acquisition of further forensic hardware and software tools:
-	- For source media processing: AccessData FTK Imager; KryoFlux.
+	- For source media processing: AccessData FTK Imager; KryoFlux (for floppy drives); PowerISO (for CDs/DVDs)
 	- For curatorial arrangement and description: Quick View Plus.
 - Repeat process for complex source media (including Mac and legacy Linux OS filesystems).
 - Integrate virus and malware check steps.